-At June 30, 2019, the City reports no amounts for its proportionate share of the net pension liability, and related deferred outflows and inflows, due to the statutory requirement that the State pay 100% of the required contribution.
+At June 30, 2020, the City reports no amounts for its proportionate share of the net pension liability, and related deferred outflows and inflows, due to the statutory requirement that the State pay 100% of the required contribution.
 The amount recognized by the City as its proportionate share of the net pension liability, the related state support, and the total portion of the net pension liability that was associated with the City were as follows:

-City's proportionate share of the net pension liability \$

-State's proportionate share of the net pension liability associated with the City
+City's proportionate share of the net pension liability \$ - State's proportionate share of the net pension liability associated with the City 579,546,040 Total \$ 579,546,040

-Total \$ 446,863,667

-The net pension liability was measured as of June 30, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2018.
-At June 30, 2019, the City has no proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2018.
+At June 30, 2020, the City has no proportionate share of the net pension liability.

-For the year ended June 30, 2019, the City recognized pension expense and revenue of \$50,152,550 in Exhibit II.
+For the year ended June 30, 2020, the City recognized pension expense of \$71,178,131.
+This amount was also reported in Exhibit II within the education function expense and operating grants and contributions.